itsuart/foo_rds_autopause/README.md

 # foo_rds_autopause
-Foobar2k plugin to save/restore playback state on event of Remote Desktop Service disconnect/connect
+Foobar2k plugin to automatically pause the playback when Fast User Switch'ing.